Incendo/cloud/README.md

 - **static argument**: a string literal
 - **command**: a command is a chain of arguments and a handler that acts on the parsed arguments
 - **command tree**: structure that contains all commands and is used to parse input into arguments

+## modules
+- **cloud-core**: Core module containing most of the cloud API, and shared implementations
+- **cloud-annotations**: Annotation processing code that allows you to use annotated methods rather than builders
+- **cloud-jline**: W.I.P JLine3 implementation of cloud
+- **cloud-minecraft/cloud-brigadier**: Brigadier mappings for cloud
+- **cloud-minecraft/cloud-bukkit**: Bukkit 1.8.8+ implementation of cloud
+- **cloud-minecraft/cloud-paper**: Module that extends cloud-bukkit to add special support for Paper 1.8.8+
+- **cloud-minecraft/cloud-bungee**: BungeeCord 1.8.8+ implementation of Cloud
+- **cloud-minecraft/cloud-velocity**: Velocity v1.1.0 implementation of cloud

 ## links

 - Discord: https://discord.gg/KxkjDVg